- Why Research

 In both studies, the research team will collect medical information and biological specimens and conduct participant surveys to gain insight on the impact of a breast cancer diagnosis and treatment for young women.

-Using an innovative navigation strategy, this research will lead not only to new insights to inform future care and research, but will directly enhance the care of young women with breast cancer who are participating in the studies, and serve to accelerate accrual to other studies relevant to this vulnerable population.
+This research will lead not only to new insights to inform future care and research but will directly enhance the care of young women with breast cancer and serve to accelerate accrual to other studies relevant to this vulnerable population.

 Ann Partridge, MD, MPH is a medical oncologist and clinical researcher focused on improving the care and outcomes of patients with cancer, with a focus on treatment, survivorship, and psychosocial issues facing women with breast cancer.
 She founded and directs the Program for Young Women with Breast Cancer, and serves as the Director of the Adult Survivorship Program at Dana-Farber Cancer Institute (DFCI) and Brigham and Women’s Hospital.
 She serves on several committees including as co-Chair of the Alliance for Clinical Trials Breast Committee and Chair for the Federal Advisory Committee to the Center for Disease Control (CDC) on Breast Cancer in Young Women.
 Dr. Partridge has published numerous manuscripts and lectures both nationally and internationally on issues of cancer survivorship and young women with breast cancer, in particular and has received grants and awards recognizing her work in this area.
 Dr. Partridge graduated from Georgetown University, earned her MD at Cornell University, trained in internal medicine at the Hospital of the University of Pennsylvania, and completed hematology and medical oncology fellowships at DFCI.
 She received a master’s degree in public health at the Harvard School of Public Health.